gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 stop two paces below where it had been.
 "Hurry up!" he yelped in a strangled voice.
 "Get me *off* this thing *right now*!"

-"We're trying, honored," Private Thokmay yelled back, clambering over a boulder half his own height covered in damp-slick moss.
+"We're trying, learned," Private Thokmay yelled back, clambering over a boulder half his own height covered in damp-slick moss.
 "Can you reach the branch on your left?"

 The *tralpa* didn't even look.
 "No!
 You have to come *get* me!"

-"Yes, honored."
+"Yes, learned."
 The young soldier muttered something under his breath that Noxy couldn't hear over the gurgling of the waterfall.
 He rose cautiously to his feet and took a long step onto the next boulder.
 "Can you get any closer?" he asked over his shoulder as he started to unbutton his uniform jacket.